FDA Guidance : “Go Ahead & Share”

 Does it change how medical device manufacturers operate?

-As the manufacturer, until recently your primary concern has been production to quality standards and deadlines.
+As the manufacturer, until recently your primary concern has been produced to quality standards and deadlines.
 Now you must also focus on tackling applicable compliance requirements (FDA, HIPAA) and further tightening cybersecurity standards.
 You’ll need to be able to demonstrate real-time compliance and a strong cybersecurity program to your customers, as well as to the regulatory agencies.

 Once you develop your security and compliance program, the simplest method of ongoing management is to use a quality management system with active workflow tracking that helps you demonstrate compliance efforts, plus shows your risk management actions.
 You simplify and streamline multiple objectives with one system.
 Now your manufacturing workflow and the quickly evolving regulations surrounding both the product and its data can fit neatly within your ongoing cybersecurity and compliance management activities.